A topic from the subject of Physical Chemistry in Chemistry.

 Introduction

 Chemical potential is a thermodynamic quantity that measures the potential of a chemical species to undergo a change in state.
-Phase equilibria is the condition when the chemical potentials of two or more phases of a system are equal.
+Phase equilibria is the condition where the chemical potentials of two or more phases of a system are equal.

 Basic Concepts